fdcastel/Deucalion/README.md

 Minimal project for systems monitoring.
 When Grafana + Prometheus is overkill.

 This is not a "Status Page" project.
-There is no intention to add alerts, incidents history, push notifications, or CRUD UIs to configure everything.
+There is no intention to add alerts, incident histories, push notifications, or CRUD UIs to configure everything.

 Just put up a simple configuration file, start the service, and you are done.